-Their second release, "Bring on the Light" boasts twelve original works and one traditional arrangement, performed with a variety of instruments from accordion to banjitar.
+Their second release, "Bring on the Light", 2012, boasts twelve original works and one traditional arrangement, performed with a variety of instruments from accordion to banjitar.
 Each song presents a melodic tale, be it an intimate anecdote, or stories on their hometown Detroit, "Bring on the Light" captures the drifting spirit of early America.

 Jennie Knaggs mined folk music first hand, meeting and playing with musicians of Central and Southern Appalachia during her course of travel and advocacy work in the region.
 Her snapping rhythm guitar, mandolin and accordion playing are all in fine display with Lac La Belle.
 She is the 2000 Hollerin' Champion of Wise Co., Virginia and Letcher Co., Kentucky, and she gracefully applies her vocal techniques in the duo's original works with her soaring and yodeling vocals.
 Knaggs has studied opera and has toured Ukraine and Europe in various vocal ensembles, and performed and taught as an artist in residence in Labro, Italy in 2011.
 She continues to sing with the fifteen piece Odu Afrobeat Orchestra, and teaches voice privately and in workshops.
 Knaggs is the principal vocalist in Matthew Barney and Jonathan Bepler's upcoming film, "River of Fundament" to be released in theatres February 2014, the film features several of her original compositions, including "The Hovering of the Khu" and "The Ballad of the Bullfighter".